freebasic/fbc/FreeBASIC/readme.txt

     - Global and local static instances also allow constructors and/or destructors

-  o Operator Overloading for User Defined Types (TYPE, ENUM or CLASS):
+  o Operator Overloading in User Defined Types (TYPE, ENUM or CLASS):

     - All binary operators can be overloaded, but the relational ones